arxignis/moat/docs/PROXY_PROTOCOL.md

 This occurs when:
 - The load balancer is not configured to send PROXY protocol headers
 - The load balancer is sending the wrong version (v1 vs v2)
-- Non-load-balanced traffic reaches moat with PROXY protocol enabled
+- Non-load-balanced traffic reaches synapse with PROXY protocol enabled

-**Solution**: Verify load balancer configuration and ensure only proxied traffic reaches moat.
+**Solution**: Verify load balancer configuration and ensure only proxied traffic reaches synapse.

 ### Client IP Still Shows Load Balancer IP

 Check that:
-1. PROXY protocol is enabled in moat configuration
+1. PROXY protocol is enabled in synapse configuration
-2. moat was compiled with `--features proxy_protocol`
+2. synapse was compiled with `--features proxy_protocol`
 3. Load balancer is configured to send PROXY protocol headers
 4. Check logs for "PROXY protocol enabled" message on startup